 As you may notice there are a lot of ideas about how one should address food.
 Our culture is highly focused on weight as an indicator for health as well as some form of food perfectionism that is defined by the latest diet fad.
 I agree with the Association for Size Diversity and Health that our focus on the “war on obesity” has caused harm and continues to frame all food and health discussions in a problematic way.

-For those who are in recovery for an eating disorder the fear of addressing this concerns is fraught with worry over changes in body shape/size.
+For those who are in recovery for an eating disorder the fear of addressing this concern is fraught with worry over changes in body shape/size.
 Many people reach out because they have been asked to follow specific advice for a health concern that includes a weight focused approach.
 I would like to assist in changing this conversation to be about how to enjoy your life with food while finding self care that meets your needs.

 Changing the food and weight conversation is an endeavor as the national narrative on this topic primarily includes guilt provoking or shaming messages about bodies and food.
 Instead of using over-simplified public health messaging that warns people to beware of a nutrient, I strive to understand individual struggles with daily self care patterns and work together to make progress.
 I encourage us to move towards a body positive approach which means moving away from the goals around micromanaging body shape and size.
 Many physician groups have not yet strongly supported a non-weight focused approach to health and wellbeing, however the American Academy of Pediatrics has a wonderful paper to help guide providers away from harmful approaches here AAP – guidelines .pdf.